- Testing Time: 10 - 15 minutes per test

 - Sensation, Emotion, or Evaluation (Ex., bad/good)

-Who May Administer the WABC?
+Who Should Administer the WABC?

 Valid and Reliable

 The WABC is a valid and reliable assessment instrument.
-For the standardization, the population sample included 1200 children from the United States and closely resembles 2000 US Census data.
+For the standardization, the population sample included 1200 children across the United States and closely resembles 2000 US Census data.
 Test-Retest correlations were very good with r = .93 for Level 1 Total Score and r = .92 for Level 2 Total Score.
 Inter-rater reliability was also high with an Alpha of .99.
 In comparing the WABC to the Boehm-3 Preschool and the Boehm-3, we found that both tests examine similar skills (Level 1 Total Raw Scores, Pearson's r = .69 and Level 2 Total Raw Scores, Pearson's

 r = .74).